Guide to CAP funding Guarantees: How to Obtain One

 - Alternative if BG/SbLC is problematic from your bank: a private company-issued commercial Promissory Note endorsed with a bank’s “Aval” (AvPN).

-In practice, any bank will do (low rated, unrated but authorized commercial banks, even smaller credit unions in the US would work), but we recommend starting with any bank that has already done its KYC on the party requesting the guarantee — where there is an established account or other relationship with the bank.
+In practice, any bank will do (low rated, unrated but authorized/licensed commercial banks, even smaller credit unions in the US would work), but we recommend starting with any bank that has already done its KYC on the party requesting the security/guarantee — where there is an established account or other relationship with the bank.
 A customer of the bank will usually get a faster and more measured response, saving time.

 Not sure if In3 CAP funding is right for you?
 Consider these conditions when In3 CAP is your best or only option.